 Non-alcoholic cocktails are having a moment.
-New, interesting zero-proof liquors are popping up left and right, bars and restaurants are starting to offer more interesting mocktail options, and magazines are trumpeting the trend (two of the three magazines I bought yesterday had sections on alcohol-free cocktails!).
+New, interesting zero-proof liquors are popping up left and right, bars and restaurants are starting to offer more interesting mocktail options, and magazines are trumpeting the trend.

 The great thing about non-alcoholic cocktails is you don’t have to make special plans to enjoy them.
 Sunday night, lunchtime, and even first thing in the morning are all fair game, if the spirit moves you (pun intended).

 Here are five zero-proof cocktails that you can enjoy any time:

 This is my personal go-to.
 I stumbled onto Crodino somewhere or other and was intrigued by the tiny, golden bottle.
 Crodino is an Italian non-alcoholic aperitif that’s been made with the same recipe since 1965.
 It has the familiar complexity and slight bitterness of an alcoholic beverage, and is perfect for enjoying before dinner.
 This is my own spin on a classic Crodino cocktail.